SABRINA: SABRINA AND LINUS

 1954 Plot:

-A chauffeur's daughter is hopelessly in love with the younger son of the Larrabee household; womanising, fun loving and irresponsible David.
+A chauffeur's daughter is hopelessly in love with the younger son of the Larrabee household; womanising, fun-loving and irresponsible David.
 Alas, David only sees her as the little girl living above the garage with her father and barely talks to her.
 Sabrina goes to a cooking school in Paris and returns a refined and confident young woman and David (though engaged for about the fourth time) is smitten with the 'new improved' Sabrina- to his family's dismay as it would mean the loss of an important business deal between the two families.

 So the older Larrabee son- workaholic and humourless Linus- decided to divert Sabrina's attention from David towards him with the plan to abandon her once David recommitted himself to Elizabeth after getting the wrong impression of Sabrina.